Quantcast

 However, there is an issue with the proposed pay increase.
 Lawmakers have to contend with budget caps they previously agreed to for the year, which could make the junior enlisted pay raise reforms a multi-year process.

-The strict budget caps agreed upon by congress limit the scope to give additional, targeted pay increases to troops.
+The strict budget caps agreed upon by Congress limit the scope to give additional, targeted pay increases to troops.
 Another military quality-of-life issue that is being threatened by congressional budget caps is the Army's request to improve crumbling barracks in 2025.

 These initiatives are important for strengthening the living conditions of service members and their families.